 Manmade dams once left unmanned and its pressure levels increase will break under pressure causing the water to pour out and flood its surrounding areas.
 Dams can also cause floods if they are left to fill beyond its holding capacity.

 This is a problem experienced mostly in third world countries where the drainage system is poor and unmaintained thus it is unable to handle even the slightest rainfall.
-This is however very preventable by collecting of the rain water for use elsewhere and installing effective underground drainage systems.
+This is however very preventable by collecting the rainwater for use elsewhere and installing effective underground drainage systems.

 Dangers of flooding